When did flowers evolve?

-Some plants even may make drugs like caffeine or nicotine or opium in their nectar to get the bees hooked on their flowers.
+Some plants even may make drugs like caffeine or nicotine or opium – or extra sugar! – in their nectar to get the bees hooked on their flowers.
 When bees fly down into the flower to get the nectar, they get pollen all over themselves, and then when they go to another flower to get more nectar, they rub the pollen off over there.

 To let the bees know where to go, flowers also evolved bright, showy petals and strong smells.
 Petals, like stamens, evolved out of leaves.
 Some plants have simple petals that are just leaves without chloroplasts in them, so that they are red or yellow instead of green.
 Other plants have much fancier petals.

 Petals actually have patterns on them that we can’t even see, but bees can see them because their eyes are different.